-- Right to require that interest rate on loans taken out before active duty be reduced to 6%
+- Right to require that lenders reduce the interest rate to 6% on qualifying loans taken out before active duty

 - Protections against most evictions